NICHD-BSPC/intro-rnaseq-hpc/lessons/wk1_lesson01_intro_filesystem.md

 ls
 ```

-You should see the string of characters "unix_lesson" show up as the output of `ls`.
-This is a folder we should all have duplicates of.
+You should see "unix_lesson" show up as the output of `ls`, which is a *copy* of the directory, in your own space, that you can modify without affecting the original version.

 ## Starting with the shell